jeeminhan/MError/README.md

 pip install -r requirements.txt
 ```

+Make sure you have the necessary .env file.
+(You may have to rename the file to .env) If using mac (⌘ + ⇧ + SHIFT) to view '.' files.

 ## Django Run-time commands

+Run these commands to start the Django server.
+Go to the specified server location (i.e. http://127.0.0.1:8000/) to view the end product.

 Note: Migration commands only required when changes made to the data models/database
 ```
 python manage.py makemigrations
 python manage.py migrate
 python manage.py runserver
 ```

+## Notes

+The main files that are being changed are the views.py and the index.html file.
+Look at these files if you need to add API's / change the HTML.